The Committee

 Stacks Image 34

-Karen Curtis has been part of the organizing committee for all of its thirty-two years.
-She grew up and continues to live almost next door to Grass Creek Park, in Joyceville, Ontario.
+Amanda Milliken and Karen Curtis have been part of the organizing committee for all of its thirty eight years.
+Karen grew up and continues to live almost next door to Grass Creek Park, in Joyceville, Ontario.
 She has had the same postal code all her life.
 If you want to get things done, always ask a busy person.
 She is busy.
-She is the piano playing member of Sand Hill Presbyterian Church, a legal assistant at Doug MacPherson Law Office, and indispensible at another friend of the trial, Clow Farm Equipment.
+She is the piano playing member of Sand Hill Presbyterian Church, a legal assistant at Doug MacPherson Law Office, and indispensable at another friend of the trial, Clow Farm Equipment.

 Stacks Image 42

 The Kingston Sheep Dog Trials is an incorporated body.
-Karen, Randy, and Amanda Milliken make up the board which governs the nuts and bolts of the trials.
-They have recently been joined by Lynda Breen and Lesley Kimble, retired city employees who are now volunteering to support the sheep dog trials, and are also ably assisted by City of Kingston special events staff: Jon Hayter, Mark Rodenhizer, Emily Matpan, and Alex Johnston.
+Amanda Milliken, Karen Curtis make up the board which governs the nuts and bolts of the trials.
+They have recently been joined by Lynda Breen and Lesley Kimble, retired city employees who are now volunteering to support the sheep dog trials; and Carolyn Barnett, a past-fifteen-year vendor in the artisan market.
+They are also ably assisted by City of Kingston special events staff Jon Hayter and Mark Rodenhizer.
 All are dedicated to the success of this event.